KSPModdingLibs/KSPCommunityFixes/README.md

 ### Changelog

 ##### 1.35.0
-- New KSP performance patch : [**OptimizedModuleRaycasts**](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/216) : Improve engine exhaust damage and solar panel line of sight raycasts performance by avoiding extra physics state synchronization and caching solar panels scaled space raycasts results.
+- New KSP performance patch : [**OptimizedModuleRaycasts**](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/216) [KSP 1.12.3 - 1.12.5] : Improve engine exhaust damage and solar panel line of sight raycasts performance by avoiding extra physics state synchronization and caching solar panels scaled space raycasts results.
+- New KSP QoL/performance patch : [**OptionalMakingHistoryDLCFeatures**](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/218) [KSP 1.12.3 - 1.12.5] : Allow to disable the Making History DLC mission editor and additional launch sites features to decrease memory usage and increase loading speed.
+The Making History parts will still be available.
+Can be toggled from the KSPCF in-game settings (requires a restart), or from a MM patch (see `Settings.cfg`)
 - **FastLoader** : Improved DDS loading performance by avoiding an extra copy of the DDS data

 ##### 1.34.1